carpentries-incubator/scrna-seq-analysis/_episodes/01-introduction.md

 In order to perform bulk RNA-seq studies, samples have to be lysed, and the RNA is extracted.
 The following steps involve converting a sample of RNA to a cDNA library, which is then sequenced and mapped against a reference genome.
 The original goal of RNA sequencing was to compare the actual transcript abundance between samples.

 ![the basic workflow for bulk RNA-seq](../fig/rna-seq-concept.jpeg)

+> ### Question
+> What is a cDNA library prepration, and why it is used in the bulk RNA-seq?
+>
+> > ### Answer
+> >  RNA is reverse transcribed to cDNA because DNA is more stable and to allow for amplification (which uses DNA polymerases) and leverage more mature DNA sequencing technology.
+While direct sequencing of RNA molecules is possible, most RNA-Seq experiments are carried out on instruments that sequence DNA molecules due to the technical maturity of commercial instruments designed for DNA-based sequencing.
+Therefore, cDNA library preparation from RNA is a required step for RNA-Seq.
+Each cDNA in an RNA-Seq library is composed of a cDNA insert of certain size flanked by adapter sequences, as required for amplification and sequencing on a specific platform.
+> {: .solution}
+{: .challenge}

 ### Pitfall of bulk RNA-seq
 - Insufficient for studying heterogeneous systems, e.g. early development studies, complex tissues (brain)